US official's 'quiet diplomacy' led to Warmbier's release

 "I know the answer to that," State Department spokeswoman Heather Nauert said — but then she wouldn't say.
 "Some of these, as I hope you can try to understand, are sensitive, diplomatic matters."

-U.S. officials wouldn't say if Yun met with other North Korean diplomats while in the country or conducted more extensive diplomacy.
+U.S. officials didn't say whether Yun met with other North Korean diplomats while in the country or conducted more extensive diplomacy.
 He hasn't spoken to the media since returning and U.S. officials have referred most questions to Warmbier's family.

 But Yun managed to see the other three detained Americans while in Pyongyang, providing the U.S. with much-sought information about their condition.
 The U.S. wouldn't publicly describe their condition.

-Though former President Barack Obama's administration tried, too, to secure Warmbier's release, it wasn't enough, Warmbier's father, Fred, said Thursday.
+Though former President Barack Obama's administration tried, as well, to secure Warmbier's release, it wasn't enough, Warmbier's father said Thursday.

 "I think the results speak for themselves," he said.